 Actors work in stage, film and television productions.
 They may also work in radio and at cabarets, theme parks and nightclubs.
 While between acting jobs or to supplement income, many actors work at a variety of jobs, from waiting tables to teaching at community colleges and universities.
 Others find work in related fields, such as voiceover and narration.
-The U.S. Bureau of Labor Statistics (BLS) reports that actors are expected to experience faster-than-average job growth from 2014-2024, at a rate of 10% (www.bls.gov).
-As of May 2015, actors' median hourly wage was $18.80.
+The U.S. Bureau of Labor Statistics (BLS) reports that actors are expected to experience little to no change from 2018-2028, at a rate of 1% (www.bls.gov).
+As of May 2018, actors' median hourly wage was $17.54.

 Some actors start out by taking courses or majoring in theater arts at a college or university.
 Theater majors working towards a bachelor's degree learn how to perform before an audience; they may also acquire skills in dancing, directing, costuming, script writing and other aspects of performing.

 In addition to or in place of a university degree program, some aspiring actors enroll in a conservatory.
 These are performing arts schools offering comprehensive and focused training in a specific area, such as dance, music or acting.
 In addition to being highly selective, many conservatories focus on giving students ample opportunities to gain industry exposure.